amitsaha/echorand.me/content/posts/kubernetes-notes.md

 I wrote this version in a hurry and I don't know what I was expecting.
 Someone in open policy agent slack then pointed me to the issue.
 Even then we can use the above wrong policy to understand a bit more about how policy evaluation works.
-Given the same input as the first policy, the policy evaulation will *stop* at the expression, `value == ""`.
+Given the same input as the first policy, the policy evaluation will *stop* at the expression, `value == ""`.
 It evaluates to false and hence the above rule is not violated and hence we wouldn't see any violations.

 In addition, consider the following input document: